What is the Google Advanced Protection Program?

 It's not hard to use, but there's definitely a bit of added hassle.
 The most obvious one: You'll need your physical security key whenever you want to sign into a Google app or site.
 If you lose the key, it could take a few days to regain access to your account.

-What's more, the limited-account-access setting means that you'll have to forgo using certain third-party apps -- specifically those that require access to Gmail and/or Google Drive. iPhone ($1,079.00 at Apple) and iPad ($599.00 at Apple) users in particular, take note: Apple Mail, Contacts and Calendar won't work under the APP; you'll have to switch to Google's equivalent apps.
+What's more, the limited-account-access setting means that you'll have to forgo using certain third-party apps -- specifically those that require access to Gmail and/or Google Drive. iPhone ($849.00 at Apple) and iPad ($330.80 at Amazon.com) users in particular, take note: Apple Mail, Contacts and Calendar won't work under the APP; you'll have to switch to Google's equivalent apps.

 What's more, if you're an Edge, Firefox or Opera user, you'll no longer be able to use that browser to sign into the various Google services; using the APP means using Chrome, at least for the Google stuff.